History is part of the Social Sciences Faculty; working alongside Geography, Religious Education, Citizenship, Sociology and Psychology.

 In Year 10 students also have the opportunity to attend a Historical visit: a residential trip exploring the battlefields of WW1 in France and Belgium.

-In Year 11 students will visit a historical site linked to the Normans, such as Durham Castle.
+In Year 11 students will visit a historical site linked to the Elizabethan period, such as Hardwick Hall.

 The department are also working to build links with external speakers and are investigating the feasibility of trips to both the Imperial War Museum and the National Holocaust Centre at Nottingham.